salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-08-08-trouble-coredata-migration.md

 #### Option 1: Automatic Migration

-The automatic migration option attempts to migrate the old data into current database by merging the two, with data within the current database taking precedence over the data within the v7.x database
+The automatic migration option attempts to migrate the old data into the current database by merging the two, with data within the current database taking precedence over the data within the v7.x database.

 Below is an illustration of the behavior of the automatic migration tool and how data will be migrated: